zarr-developers/VirtualiZarr/docs/contributing.md

 9. Select 'Publish' to publish the release.
 This should automatically upload the new release to [PyPI](https://pypi.org/project/virtualizarr/) and [conda-forge](https://anaconda.org/conda-forge/virtualizarr).
 10. Check that this has run successfully (PyPI should show the new version number very quickly, but conda-forge might take several hours).
 11. Create and merge a PR to add a new empty section to the `docs/releases.rst` for the next release in the future.
+12. (Optional) Advertise the release on social media 📣